 How We Arrived at Our Top Student Loan Picks

-Our team combed through dozens of lender websites and borrower reviews to find the top student loan lenders for various types of borrowers and how they differentiate themselves among their competitors.
+Our team combed through dozens of private student loans for college and borrower reviews to find the top student loan lenders for various types of borrowers and how they differentiate themselves among their competitors.
 We evaluated the lenders based on different borrower profiles, as many students have certain qualities they are seeking from a lender.
 Most commonly, borrowers are looking for low APRs and multiple repayment options, since those components affect your finances the most.

 ValuePenguin's Selection Criteria

-APR: The APR on your student loan is one of the most important factors when picking a private student lender due to the extra cost it adds to your loan amount.
+APR: The APR on your private student loan is one of the most important factors when picking a college loan due to the extra cost it adds to your loan amount.
 The interest accumulates over time, and if you choose to defer repayment, as many students do, you will be left with much higher monthly payments than if you chose a lower interest rate.
 Therefore, we gave preference to lenders that had starting interest rates below 4%.

 Fees: While the interest rate is a significant factor, your fees can add up as well.
 Most of the top lenders don't charge application fees, but some lenders, like CommonBond, add an origination fee to your APR.
 And almost all lenders have a late fee, which can negate any savings you made on interest costs.